pratikbarjatya/affectr-java/README.md

-TheySay Affectr API Java Client
+TheySay AffectR API Java Client
 ===============================

-The TheySay Affectr API Java client provides a simple interface to the [TheySay API](http://api.theysay.io).
+The TheySay AffectR API Java client provides a simple interface to the [TheySay API](http://api.theysay.io).

-You can sign up for a TheySay account at http://theysay.io.
+You can sign up for a TheySay AffectR API account at http://theysay.io.

 ### Requirements